Schwenger/House-Of-Tweets/ISSUES.md

 - [Max] Activate ambient sounds
 - [Max] Re-check whether switch-icons are correctly aligned with the switch-text (e.g. "stimmen von")
-- [Any] Check that "our" shortcut is marked as such
 - [Any] Check CHECKLIST_WINDOWS.txt for missing entries
 - [Any] Wir brauchen eine "Kostenübernahme von der Landesvertretung, damit wir die zwei beruflichen Nächte nicht selber zahlen müssen".